Ross Callachan: Motherwell

 On 19 June 2024, Callachan joined Motherwell on a one-year deal upon expiration of his contract with Ross County.
 Callachan made his debut for the Steelmen on 3 August 2024, 16 months after his injury, in the league opener against his former club Ross County.
 Shortly after, Motherwell manager Stuart Kettlewell confirmed that Callachan had picked up a "bad" hamstring injury which would keep him out for the remainder of the season.
 At the end of the season, Motherwell confirmed that Callachan was departing the club upon the expiry of his contract.

 Arbroath

 On 27 June 2025, Callachan joined the newly-promoted Scottish Championship club Arbroath on a permanent deal.
 On 22 July 2025, Callachan played his first competitive minutes in nearly a year in a 6–0 Arbroath home win over Annan Athletic in the League Cup.
 On 9 August, Callachan scored his first goal since October 2022 in a league win away to Queen's Park.
+On 4 June 2026, Arbroath announced Callachan's departure.
+The following month, Callachan retired from professional football.